 This research will be conducted as part of the Indigenous Health Adaptation to Climate Change (IHACC) project.
 This is a multi-year, trans-disciplinary, community-based initiative working with remote Indigenous populations in the Peruvian Amazon, Canadian Arctic, and Uganda to examine the health effects of climate change and develop an evidentiary base for adaptation.

 I have a BSc in Neuroscience from the University of Bristol and an MSc in Global Health and Development from University College London, in which I focused on the gender-specific impacts of climate change on health.

-I have experience in the use of qualitative, participatory and quantitative research methods for global health research and an interest in innovative mixed-methods and collaborative research.
-Other research interests include gender, participatory research and the human dimensions of climate change.
+I have experience in the use of qualitative, participatory and quantitative research methods for global health research and an interest in creative, mixed-methods and collaborative research.
+Other research interests include disaster research, intersectionality, gender, critical health geography, and participatory research.

 Projects and Groups: